supahero1/quadtree/README.md

-This is a pretty efficient 2D C Quadtree.
+This is a pretty efficient 2D C Quadtree that does not use any recursion.

 On my PC at least, it handles 100k entities of varying sizes at, well, something resembling 60FPS.
 Here's a screenshot of the simulation (that you can run yourself if you keep reading down):